 As the decade progressed, the quality of makeup improved.
 The number of products went from a few dozen to 450 by 1924.
 By the end of the twenties, there were 1300 brands and shades of face powder, 350 rouges, and a hundred red lipsticks.
 It was a 52 million dollar industry.
 Poor women used home remedies such as ivory face powder, although the tanned look was in and many women shunned the pale skin of the past.

 Rouge, which we could call blush today, also added some color to the face.
 It came as a powder, paste or cream in an orange-red at first then a raspberry-red for most of the 1920s and a rose-red by the late ’20s.
 When it was made available in a compact, its popularity grew.
 Rogue was applied in circles on the cheeks with two fingers unless you were a flapper, and then you might dab some on your knees, too!

 Face powder was patted on with a soft round puff.
 (As a kid, I loved to sit at my grandma’s vanity and dab her powder on my face.
 I still have her vanity, compacts and original powder, which I don’t use but love to smell.
 Oh, the memories!)

 Lip color was coordinated with skin tone.
-Dark skin ladies were advised to wear a dark cherry or deep ruby red lipcolor.
+Dark skinned ladies were advised to wear a dark cherry or deep ruby red lipcolor.
 Fair-skinned ladies would opt for a bright red lipstick instead.
 Personally, I alternate between bright red and dark “Noir” red lipstick for my fair skin.